 Getting to Phonsavan from Vang Vieng

 We arrived in Phonsavan from Vang Vieng in a minivan.
-There were 10 people in the van plus the driver at a cost of 110,000 kip each, we bought tickets from the M Mart in take the trip from Vang Vieng to Plain of Jars.
+There were 10 people in the van plus the driver for 110,000 kip each, we bought tickets from the M Mart to take the trip from Vang Vieng to Plain of Jars.
 We set off at 0930, picked up from the Phouna Hotel (we were supposed to be picked up at 0900).
 There is currently no online booking to go from Vang Vieng to Phonsavan.
 Check out the best things to do in Vang Vieng here

 Renting Motorbikes or a Driver to Visit the Plain of Jars Sites

 There are several places on the main street each with bikes for the same price.
 You can also get tours and day trips to the Plain of Jars from the agency outside the White Orchid Hotel.